MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--staff-and-training.md

 ## Conclusion

-Launching a system without full support or training risks a lost investment in the technology as employees use the system incorrectly or don’t take advantage of features that could help them.
+Launching a system without full support or training risks a lost investment in the technology as employees use the system incorrectly or don't take advantage of features that could help them.
 When planning, ensure there is time and adequate resources to engage the business early on in discussions around their needs and challenge areas.
 Focus your solutions on existing issues.

-Providing solutions to existing problems will generate higher interest across the organization and justification for employees’ time spent learning how to use them.
+Providing solutions to existing problems will generate higher interest across the organization and justification for employees' time spent learning how to use them.
 Having a clear business process for feedback and transparency in the decision-making process will build trust with the organization, supporting the time and effort they are spending to understand the new systems.
 Developing these deep, trusted relationships with the business changes the focus of the conversations from specific technical requests to open dialogue around challenges or opportunities for innovation.

 ## Resources